Success Strategies: PROactive vs. REactive Job Search

 They regularly checked the employer's Website for job postings.

-So, she always visited the site before lunch on Monday.
+For example, one job seeker told me that she knew that her target employer always posted new job openings on Mondays.
+So, she always visited the company's site before lunch on Monday.
 She got the job she wanted, for the employer she wanted.

 They spoke with the people in the HR department to initiate (if possible and appropriate) the official job application process.

 They established a contact on the "inside" to help them in their application process.

 Hiring managers don't want to make mistakes - it's expensive for the employer to recruit an employee and a few "bad hires" can definitely be career-limiting events for the person doing the hiring.